 Visible Range - Determines what parts of the data is actually shown.
-Click the checkbox is checked, the Visible Range will be applied to the data in the cross section.
+Click the Change button to set the range of data shown.
+Once the checkbox is checked, the Visible Range will be applied to the data in the cross section.
 This is an option for the Color-Shaded Cross Section display type.